-Metabolic disorders describes a large class of diseases, including heart disease and diabetes, that involve an imbalance in proteins, lipids, carbohydrates, or nucleic acids.
-Our current clinical program in metabolic diseases focuses on cardiovascular disease, the number one cause of morbidity and mortality in the United States and other developed countries.
+Metabolic disorders describes a large class of diseases, including heart disease and diabetes, that involve an imbalance in proteins, lipids, carbohydrates or nucleic acids.
+Our current clinical program in metabolic diseases focuses on cardiovascular disease, the number one cause of morbidity and mortality in the United States and other developed countries, and muscle-growth disorders.

-Alirocumab is a fully human monoclonal antibody that binds a protein called PCSK9.
+REGN1033 is a fully human monoclonal antibody that specifically binds myostatin.

 Myostatin is expressed in skeletal muscle.
 Overexpression of myostatin leads to a wasting-like phenotype, and on the other side of the spectrum, the absence of myostatin increases muscle mass in several species, including man.
 There are numerous conditions where muscle loss plays a pathological role in disease and/or increased muscle mass may provide a therapeutic benefit

 Early studies of REGN1033 in elderly people with sarcopenia demonstrated the ability to increase muscle mass, as well as muscle strength and function.